alenacerna/Azja-and-Alena-CMPUT-191-Assignment-3/_posts/2024-12-01-Assignment-3.md

 ---
-title: "Google Pixel 9 Pro XL Price Comparion Across Countries"
+title: "Google Pixel 9 Pro XL Price Comparison Across Countries"
 date: 2024-12-01
 ---
 For our assignment, we picked the Google Pixel 9 Pro XL to compare the Canadian price to other countries.